-The school understands that the teaching of some aspects of the curriculum may be of concern to parents.
+The academy understands that the teaching of some aspects of the curriculum may be of concern to parents.

-If parents have concerns regarding RSE and health education, they may email Miss C. Morgan: Catherine.morgan@cleevepark-tkat.org Assistant Head teacher for Behaviour and Inclusion
+If parents have concerns regarding RSE and health education, they may contact Carol Bonner, DSL, Senior DHT carol.bonner@cleevepark-tkat.org

-Parents will be regularly consulted on the curriculum content, through our website and SLT surgeries ensuring that and the curriculum will be planned in conjunction with parents' views.
+Parents will be regularly consulted on the curriculum content, through our website, and the curriculum will be planned in conjunction with parents' views.